Quantum critical scaling and holographic bound for transport coefficients near Lifshitz points: Holographic analysis of the viscosity-conductivity bound

-which is covariant under the scale transformation $ (t,r,x,y) \to (b^{-z} t,b^{-1}{r}, b^{-\phi} x,b^{-1} y), $ up to a conformal factor $ds^2\to b^{-\theta}ds^2$.
+which is covariant under the scale transformation $ (t,\hat r,x,y) \to (b^{-z} t,b^{-1}{\hat r}, b^{-\phi} x,b^{-1} y), $ up to a conformal factor $ds^2\to b^{-\theta}ds^2$.
 Therefore, $\phi$ and $z$ coincide with the anisotropic and dynamical exponents, and $\theta$ quantifies the violation of scale invariance in the metric \cite{Pedraza2018,Gouteraux:2011ce,Huijse:2011ef}.
 All the parameters involved are real and $V_0,\delta,L>0$.
-The explicit derivation of such a solution can be found in Appendix \ref{single_axion_model}, for the (marginally) relevant single axion case, which has $z=\phi\neq1$, the marginally double axion case, which has $z>1$, $\phi\neq1$, and the irrelevant single axion case, which has $z=1$, $\phi=1$ (and where rotations/translations along $x$ are only broken away from the IR endpoint through the irrelevant deformation). \\ A finite temperature can be introduced via the emblackening factor
+The explicit derivation of such a solution can be found in Appendix \ref{single_axion_model}, for the (marginally) relevant single massless scalar case, which has $z=\phi\neq1$, the marginally double massless scalars case, which has $z>1$, $\phi\neq1$, and the irrelevant single massless scalar case, which has $z=1$, $\phi=1$ (and where rotations/translations along $x$ are only broken away from the IR endpoint through the irrelevant deformation). \\ A finite temperature can be introduced via the emblackening factor\footnote{We observe that this is an exact solution only when the massless scalar sources only a marginal deformation in the IR.
+Otherwise the interplay between the irrelevant deformation and temperature is more complicated, although the scaling relation between the location of the event horizon and the temperature still holds.}

-where $r_+$ denotes the location of the event horizon and $\delta_0=1+\phi+z-\theta$.
+where $\hat r_+$ denotes the location of the event horizon and $\delta_0=1+\phi+z-\theta$.
 The Hawking temperature is

 and satisfies $T\to b^z T$, consistently with the scaling analysis.
-The fact that scaling stops at a finite value of the flow is reflected in the event horizon at finite $r_+$.
-The entropy density follows from the area of the horizon $s =4\pi r_+^{\phi+1}$.
+The fact that scaling stops at a finite value of the flow is reflected in the event horizon at finite $\hat r_+$.
+The entropy density follows from the area of the horizon $s =4\pi \hat r_+^{\phi+1}$.

 Thus, with an appropriate choice of $V\left(\varphi\right)$, and $Y\left(\varphi\right)$ we can ``engineer'' a holographic dual that generates a desired crossover exponent $\phi$.
 Without more constructive statements about the field theory-gravity dual, it is not possible to determine the values of $\phi$ for a given quantum field theory.
 However, we can make statements about a number of physical observables for a given value of $\phi$.